Governors and Delegates

 Climate Governance for Rondônia

-The project was designed with the objective of supporting the elaboration and updating of jurisdictional climate and forest strategies, thus catalyzing transformative financing opportunities.
-It is the result of a strategic partnership between the State Secretariat for Environmental Development of Rondônia (SEDAM – RO) and the BVRio Institute, with technical support from the Institute for the Conservation and Sustainable Development of the Amazon (IDESAM)
+The project was designed with the objective of supporting the elaboration and updating of jurisdictional climate and forest strategies, thereby catalyzing transformative financing opportunities.
+It is the result of a strategic partnership between the State Secretariat for Environmental Development of Rondônia (SEDAM-RO) and the BVRio Institute, with technical support from the Institute for the Conservation and Sustainable Development of the Amazon (IDESAM).

 Outcomes:

-• Published State Law 4.437/18, establishing the State Policy for Climate Governance and Environmental Services (PGSA);
+- Published State Law No. 4.437/18, establishing the State Policy for Climate Governance and Environmental Services (PGSA)

-• Prepared the draft and regulation of the State Climate Change Forum (FEMC-RO).
-Held four meetings of the Executive Group – understood to be the “embryo” of the FEMC-RO, functioning as an articulator and catalyst of the discussions and actions of the project’s activities;
+- Prepared the draft and regulation of the State Climate Change Forum (FEMC-RO), including four Executive Group meetings that catalyzed discussions and project actions

-• Elaborated and made available an online platform for environmental products and assets – AmazoniAtiva;
+- Elaborated and launched an online platform for environmental products and assets (AmazoniAtiva)

-• Carried out four workshops on socio-environmental safeguards for Traditional Peoples and Communities;
+- Conducted four workshops on socio-environmental safeguards for Traditional Peoples and Communities

-• Elaborated the draft decree for regulation of article 30 of the PGSA referring to Socio-environmental Safeguards – SES;
+- Elaborated the draft decree regulating Article 30 of the PGSA on Socio-environmental Safeguards (SES)

-• Legal opinion to SEDAM on ways and alternatives for the creation of the State Fund for Climate Change foreseen in the PGSA.
+- Issued a legal opinion to SEDAM on alternatives for creating the State Climate Change Fund foreseen in the PGSA

 Local Partner: BVRio Institute